 - Tax returns are billed (100%) on final preparation of the tax return, charged when we send you the final tax return for your (electronic) signing.

 - R&D claims are billed (100%) once the R&D claim has been prepared and prior to lodgement.
 If AusIndustry reject your claim your fee will refunded with 14 days.

 - Fees due on completion for advisory and consulting services typically have a 25% upfront deposit, with the balance automatically billed on completion of the agreed scope of services.

 - Hourly rate based fees will, where we have agreed to perform work at an hourly rate, be invoiced to you regularly at such times reasonably determined by us for work done or on completion of any agreed scope of services.
-Our current rates are as set out in the attached schedule.
-Rates reflect the level of experience of our professional staff, and may be updated from time to time.
+Our rates will be set out in your proposal, and any charging of adhoc rates will be communicated in advance of processing the payment.

 - Prior period work.
-Any processing that maybe required for transactions prior to the start date for any monthly services will be estimated and discussed with you, with likely charging at our “adhoc rates” and will be billed on completion of this upfront work, or on a monthly basis if the work continues over an extended period.
+Any processing that may be required for transactions prior to the start date for any monthly services will be estimated and discussed with you, charging on an adhoc rate basis.
+This will be billed on completion of this upfront work, or on a monthly basis if the work continues over an extended period.

 - Expenses will be billed when incurred, where (cumulative) expenses are in excess of $50.

 Each invoice is a separate and final bill of costs for the services referred to.
 You must pay each invoice by the date specified.
 If any invoice is not paid by that date, we may suspend or terminate our engagement.
 Note that this includes any termination of Xero services.